discord-tickets/bot/README.md

 Discord Tickets is licensed under the [GPLv3 license](https://github.com/discord-tickets/bot/blob/master/LICENSE).

-Discord Tickets is not related to Discord Inc.
+This is not an official Discord product.
+It is not affiliated with nor endorsed by Discord Inc.

 © 2021 Isaac Saunders